Nimauric/Mapler/README.md

 ```

 ## Usage
 The pipeline must be launched from within the pipeline directory.
 Those familiar with snakemake may directly use snakemake commands to launch it.
-Otherwise, the following commands can be used :
+Otherwise, the following commands can be used:
 ```bash
 ./local_pipeline.sh <configfile> > mylog.txt # for local execution
 sbatch pipeline.sh <configfile> # for slurm execution ./np_pipeline.sh <configfile> # to preview the execution snakemake --unlock --configfile <configfile> # to unlock the working directory after a crash
 ```
-It is recommended to copy `config/config_template.yaml` as a configfile, and to tweak it according to the analysis's need.
+It is recommended to copy `config/config_template.yaml` as a configfile, and to tweak it according to the analysis's needs.
 Details on how to configure this file are written as comments in the template.
-The configfile is structured in three parts :
+The configfile is structured in three parts:
-- Inputs : path to samples and external programs (most are optional and only needed for certain analyses)
+- Inputs: path to samples and external programs (most are optional and only needed for certain analyses)
-- Controls : allowing a choice between multiple non-exclusive options, or a binary choice on whether the analysis is run (true) or not (false)
+- Controls: allowing a choice between multiple non-exclusive options, or a binary choice on whether the analysis is run (true) or not (false)
-- Parameters : functional parameters are values that can be tweaked for certain analyses, resource parameters allows to tweak memory, number of threads and allocated time for resource-intensive rules
+- Parameters: functional parameters define values that can be adjusted for certain analyses, while resource parameters allow users to configure memory, threads, and execution time

 <details>
 	<summary>Multiple user-provided assemblies and binning</summary>

-   To use multiple user-provided assemblies and binning, you can either run them one at a time, or insert the assembly and/or bins like this :
+   To use multiple user-provided assemblies and binning, you can either run them one at a time, or insert the assembly and/or bins like this:
    ```bash
    outputs/<sample_name>/<custom_assembly_process>/assembly.fasta
    outputs/<sample_name>/<assembly>/<custom_binning_process>_bins_reads_alignement/bins/<bins.fa>
    ```

    Then, in the configfile, insert <custom_assembly_process> in the list of assemblers and/or <custom_binning_process> in the list of binners, and launch the pipeline as usual.
-It should look something like this :
+It should look something like this:

    ```bash
    samples:
       - name: <sample_name>